ttscoff/apex/man/apex.1.md

 **--sup-sub**, **--no-sup-sub**
 :   Enable MultiMarkdown-style superscript and subscript syntax.
 The `^` character creates superscript for the text immediately following it (stops at space or punctuation).
 The `~` character creates subscript when used within a word/identifier (e.g., `H~2~O` creates H₂O).
 When tildes are at word boundaries (e.g., `~text~`), they create underline instead.
 Default: enabled in unified and MultiMarkdown modes.

+**--divs**, **--no-divs**
+:   Enable or disable Pandoc fenced divs syntax (`::::: {#id .class} ... :::::`).
+Fenced divs allow you to create HTML `<div>` elements with attributes using a special fence syntax.
+Opening fences must have at least 3 colons and attributes; closing fences need at least 3 colons.
+Fenced divs can be nested.
+Default: enabled in unified mode only.

+**--spans**, **--no-spans**
+:   Enable or disable Pandoc-style bracketed spans syntax (`[text]{#id .class key="val"}`).
+Bracketed spans allow you to create HTML `<span>` elements with attributes.
+The text inside the brackets is processed as markdown.
+If the bracketed text matches a reference link definition, it will be treated as a link instead of a span.
+Default: enabled in unified mode only.

 ## Citations and Bibliography

 **--bibliography** *FILE*